 - Notification listener services were added to the API.

-- Android Wear support was added in API level 20.
+- Android Wear (now called Wear OS) support was added in API level 20.

 Android 5.0, API level 21